Operations and Administration

 environmental education, and senior services and special events throughout the year.

 As part of a joint bond measure with the City of Livermore and the LVJUSD, LARPD built a $27 million community center at Robert Livermore Park on East Avenue at Loyola Way.
-The 71,000-square-foot facility includes a teen center, senior center, numerous meeting and activity rooms, a full-sized gymnasium, a 500+ seat ballroom/banquet room and two outdoor pools.
-The facility opened in March of 2005.
+The 71,000-square-foot facility includes a senior center, numerous meeting and activity rooms, a full-sized gymnasium, a 500+ seat ballroom/banquet room and two outdoor pools.
+The facility opened in March 2005.

 View the Quick Facts page for more info on LARPD!